beitmenotyou-com/OmniSocial-ProtocolKit/docs/protocols.md

 # 🧭 Hall of Protocols

-Explore the protocols you can build, bridge, or extend in OmniSocial Hub.
+Explore the protocols you can build, bridge, or extend in OmniSocial ProtocolKit.

 ## ActivityPub
 - [Spec](https://www.w3.org/TR/activitypub/)